galaxyproject/training-material/topics/admin/tutorials/ansible/tutorial.md

 Some terms that you should know first:

-host files
+Inventory file
-:    An Ansible-specific file that defines groups of hosts (not be confused with `/etc/hosts`).
+:    An Ansible-specific file that defines the systems ("hosts") and groups of hosts on which Ansible should operate.

 Ansible module
 :    A piece of Python code that converts some parameters into an invocation.
 An example would be the `command` module which converts parameters like `command: ls` into a command line that is executed.
 There are pre-built modules for just about everything.